simar437/Distributed-Election-System-Paxos/readme.md

 ```
 make M<NUMBER>
 ```
-for acceptors, additional argument can be given:
+for acceptors, additional arguments can be given:
 ```
 make M<NUMBER> DELAY=<DELAY>
 ```